SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

  \end{aligned}
 ```

-or is also known as a constrained differential equation where `g` is the constraint
+which is also known as a constrained differential equation, where `g` is the constraint
 equation.
 The Robertson model can be written in the form:

 ```math